w3c/wai-curricula/content/content-author/clear-content.md

 Courses based on this module should:

 * demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content
-* explain accessibility requirements related to content clarity
+* explain how some accessibility requirements relate to clear content

 ## Learning Outcomes for Module

 Students should be able to:

 * explain how clear, easy to understand, and easy to read content is essential for some people with disabilities and benefits all
-* provide clear content and easy to understand language depending on context, audience, and resource
+* provide clear content depending on context, audience, and resource by using:
+  * easy-to-understand content
+  * easy-to-read font types and sizes
+  * short sentences
+  * active voice
 * provide the extended form for abbreviations and acronyms
 * use iconography to help understand text content
 * use text alternatives to help understand content from images and other graphics